nishihatapalmer/byteseek/README.md

 ####Compiler
 * matchers - compilers from the byteseek abstract syntax tree to byte matchers and sequence matchers.

-All the provided match and search implementations are stream-friendly - the length of an input source is not required unless you explicitly want to work at the end of an input source.
-All the search algorithms have been extended to work with sequences which can match more than one byte at a given position.
-Any sequence search algorithm can work with any sequence matcher, no matter how it is composed.

 ##Untested
 Various other packages exist which are not currently tested, but will become so eventually.
 These include: